FAQ & Reports

 Olam Palm Gabon has set a benchmark of quality for HCV assessments in Africa since 2011, selecting sites with the least possible impact, and protecting the most valuable forests in the landscape.

-We are the only company to date (2016) to publish a fully independent High Carbon Stock analysis of our plantation footprint, which showed a net positive impact on the climate.
+We are the only company to date (2017) to publish a fully independent High Carbon Stock analysis of our plantation footprint, which showed a net positive impact on the climate.
 We have delivered on social contracts with all the villages in the vicinity of our plantations.
 We have improved the underlying science through multiple research projects, and supported the Gabon government in its efforts to establish a sustainable National Land Use Plan.
-Whilst the policy debate rages on, our hope that our record speaks for itself.
+Whilst the policy debate continues, our hope that our record speaks for itself.

 Maintaining water quality is a key priority.
 Olam identifies and excludes riparian zones and steep areas from development to maintain the quality of water bodies that are in and adjacent to our sites.
 We protect all rivers, streams and lakes with broad, vegetated buffer zones to prevent sediments, fertilisers and other agrochemicals from reaching surface waters.
 We also carefully control the timing and quantity of fertilisers and other inputs to minimise leaching to the water table, and our mills will be built to maximise water efficiency and treat waste water to safe levels.
 Treated Palm Oil mill effluents will be used to fertilise palm estates, reducing chemical fertiliser inputs.
 As a part of our Environmental Management Plan, we monitor water quality by carrying out sampling in addition to maintaining forested riparian areas and planting cover crops to prevent erosion.